Can You Go To College At Any Age? 6 Things You Need to Know

 First-time students enroll in college to pursue a degree later in adulthood instead of right after high school.

-Why first-time students begin college later:
+Why do first-time students begin college later?

 • Didn’t have access or finances immediately after high school

-• Chose work, family, or military-first
+• Choose work, family, or military-first

 • Developed an interest in college after working for a while